City of Milwaukie Logo

 37th Avenue & Oak Street Pedestrian Improvement Project

 The project is anticipated to cost $180,000 and will be funded through the combination of a $100,000 Community Development Block Grant, $64,000 in City "Fee-in-Lieu-of funds," and $16,000 in City SDC funds.
-The improvements are currently going through the State permitting process and construction is anticipated for Spring 2008.
+Most construction is complete, but the project is currently on hold.
+The City and contractor are awaiting additional permission from Union Pacific Rail Road to complete the final portions of the project.

 37th Avenue Railroad Crossing: